Appeal by defendant from judgment entered 26 July 2006 by

 Defendant contends that his Fourth Amendment rights were

-violated when the vehicle in which he was riding was stopped and
+violated when the car in which he was riding was stopped and

 searched, and that the trial court therefore erred when it denied